 Institutional Title IX Coordinator or designee

 3. Anti-Retaliation.
-The Reporting Party, Responding Party, and all individuals interviewed shall be provided with a copy of the EVMS Compliance Reporting Anti-Retaliation in advance of, or at the interview.
+The Reporting Party, Responding Party, and all individuals interviewed shall be provided with a copy of the EVMS Compliance Reporting/Anti-Retaliation Policy in advance of, or at the interview.

 D. Investigative Report.
 At the conclusion of the Investigation, the Coordinator shall prepare a written summary that describes the Allegations, the facts of the case, and the determination of finding(s).
 Findings shall be determined by a preponderance of the evidence (just over 50%) as to whether reasonable cause exists to believe that a violation as it relates to Sex Discrimination or Sexual Misconduct has occurred.
 The report may also include any ancillary findings.
 A copy of the report shall be provided to the Institutional Title IX Coordinator.

 E. Timeframes.
 The Coordinator shall ensure that, unless extenuating circumstances exist, the formal investigation is completed, and the Investigative Report issued within 45 days of the deadline to submit witness/supporting documentation information.
 Any delay of the investigation beyond such period shall be reported to the Institutional Title IX Coordinator.